This article was originally published in the November 2024 edition of What's On.

 Did you know that you can eat the tips and leaves of the sweet potato vine as well as the tubers?

-In the image above you can see sweet potato greens (on the right) and okinawah spinach.
-The sweet potato greens will take a lot more cooking than the okinawah spinach will.
+In the image above you can see sweet potato greens on the right (and okinawah spinach on the left).

 So long as you eat the leaves as well as the tubers, sweet potato plants can yield significant levels of Vitamins A, B, C, and K, as well as Thiamine, Niacin, Zinc, Folic Acid, Calcium, Riboflavin, and Iron.

-Improved artery and heart health, healthier eyesight, reduced inflammation, reduced risk of diabetes, cancer, and neuro-degenerative diseases, stronger bones, and healthier skin are among the possible outcomes of regularly including sweet potato tubers and greens in your meals.
+The possible outcomes of regularly including sweet potato tubers and greens in your meals include improved artery and heart health, healthier eyesight, reduced inflammation, reduced risk of diabetes, cancer, and neuro-degenerative diseases, stronger bones, and healthier skin.

-Sweet potato greens taste bitter, so add a dash of vinegar to the cooked greens and serve them alongside the sweet tuber to encourage your people to eat up and get the health benefits of the bitter taste.
+Sweet potato greens taste bitter, so add a dash of vinegar to them and serve them alongside the sweet tuber to encourage your people to eat up and get the health benefits of the bitter taste.

 This post about sweet potatoes is an adapted excerpt from my book, "One Small Serve"